MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 Transactional churn prediction helps predict if a customer will no longer purchase your products or services in a given time window.
 You can create new churn predictions on **Intelligence** > **Predictions**.
 Select **My predictions** to see other predictions that you've created.

-For environments based on business accounts, we can predict transactional churn for an account and also a combination of account and another subclassification like product category.
+For environments based on business accounts, we can predict transactional churn for an account and also a combination of account and another level of information like product category.
 Adding a dimension can help find out how likely it is that the account 'Contoso' will stop buying the product category 'office stationary'.
-In addition, for business accounts, we can also use AI to generate a list of potential reasons why an account is likely to churn for a given subclassification.
+In addition, for business accounts, we can also use AI to generate a list of potential reasons why an account is likely to churn for a category of secondary level information.

 > [!TIP]
 > Try the tutorial for a transactional churn prediction using sample data: [Transactional churn prediction (preview) sample guide](sample-guide-predict-transactional-churn.md).